K&H.p55.#1.2 TOK.p36.r1.c1 25EMC.pdfp45.#5.2

 · Variants (5):

-§ (Optionally) a hi (reduced (“knot”) variant) – when present it should be read as PIH rather than PIK?
+§ Bottom: (Optionally) the reduced (“knot”) variant of hi) – when present it should perhaps be read as PIH rather than PIK, because the hi is acting as an end phonetic complement?

 § AT-E1168-lecture6.t0:34:55-36:55 discusses the head variants of PIK, WINIKHAAB, and HAAB.
 For PIK, Tokovinine explains that:

-· It’s a raptorial bird with a “darkness” element (making it a nocturnal bird).
+· It’s a raptorial bird with a “darkness” property marker, making it a nocturnal bird.

 · It has a human hand instead of the lower part of the beak.